equinor/design-system/apps/figma-broker/README.md

 1. Start the application with `pnpm start` or `pnpm run develop` for development
 1. Run commands from Commands.httpie by clicking the lines prefixed with ⚡ (requires the httpie vs code extension and a locally installed version of httpie)

+## TODO

+- Add how to check for new images